aiven/aiven-docs/docs/products/caching/howto/migrate-redis-aiven-cli.md

 Move your data from a source, standalone Redis®* data store to an Aiven-managed Caching service.
 The migration process first attempts to use the `replication` method, and if it fails, it switches to `scan`.

 Create an Aiven for Caching service and migrate data from AWS ElastiCache Redis.
-The Aiven project name is `test`, and the service name for the target Aiven for Redis is `redis`.
+The Aiven project name is `test`, and the service name for the target Aiven for Caching is `redis`.

 :::important
 Migrating from Google Cloud Memorystore for Redis is not currently supported.

-The version of the source Redis service cannot be higher than the version of the target Aiven for Redis®* service.
+The version of the source Redis service cannot be higher than the version of the target Aiven for Caching service.
 :::

 ## Prerequisites